-Compare Specialized Saddles to other Saddles
+Compare Specialized Saddles to:

 Click the links above to view a specific section.

-Compare Specialized Saddles to Treeless Saddles
+Comparing Specialized Saddles to Treeless Saddles

 Pads with foam inserts can help minimize this spinal pressure but it still exists.
-Compare the image of Supracore pad, and pad with foam inserts under a treeless saddle shown here to see what your horse’s back experiences.
-While a treeless saddle can be an improvement over a very bad fitting tree, it isn’t nearly as effective toward the goal of even pressure distribution and low psi as a precision fit system like that found in the Specialized Saddles.
+Compare the image of Supracore pad and pad with foam inserts under a treeless saddle shown here to see what your horse’s back experiences.
+Treeless saddles they can be an improvement over a very bad fitting tree, but are not nearly as effective toward the goal of even pressure distribution and low psi as a precision fit system like that found in the Specialized Saddles.

-Compare Specialized Saddles
+Compare Specialized Saddles to Flex Panel Saddles

-Specialized Saddles has eliminated this unnecessary leather in front of bars and shortened bars slightly so shoulder movement isn’t as compromised as on most other western saddles For more on the effect of padding and how it affects saddle fit see “The Pad Paradox” article by clicking here.
+Specialized Saddles have eliminated this unnecessary leather in front of bars and shortened bars slightly so shoulder movement isn’t as compromised as on most other western saddles For more on the effect of padding and how it affects saddle fit see “The Pad Paradox” article by clicking here.
 Evaluating saddle fit on a fleece-lined western saddle is difficult.

-Specialized Saddles/TW Saddlery builds in the padding and nothing to distort fit is added after you adjust it to fit your horse.
+Specialized Saddles builds in the padding and nothing to distort fit is added after you adjust it to fit your horse.
 The smooth surface of the neoprene pads on a Specialized Saddle lets you see exactly how your saddle fits and the adjustable system lets you dial it in exactly for a perfect fit without using any tools!*